fedora-infra/rpmautospec/doc/autorelease.rst

 the different portions of the release field:

 * ``-b <baserelease>``: Allows specifying a custom base release number (i.e. other than 1).
+* ``-n``: Don’t render the dist tag, e.g. for use in macros, if the dist tag is added later.

 .. important::